 Winemaker Peter Kastner believes that great wine is produced in the vineyard, and credits the wonderful soil and climate of the region for the quality of the Estate wines.
 All grapes used are produced on the farm itself and picked by hand to ensure only the best quality grapes are used for annual wine production.

-The farm also makes a Méthode Cap Classique is now available.
+The farm also makes a Méthode Cap Classique which is now available.